abbr/BillEase/README.md

 Deleting an account is disallowed unless all consumption items associated with the account are deleted.

 #### Rates
-*Rates* define services and corresponding rates.
+*Rates* define billable line item types and corresponding rates.
 It has following columns:
-  * Title - name of the service
+  * Title - name of the billable line item type.
+This could be the service name if the line item type is service specific.
   * Unit Price
   * UOM - unit of measure
   * Denominator - a number combined with UOM to form the denominator of the rate.
 Denominator is used for round-up calculation.
 For example, let's say the service being provided is data storage, and the price is $10 per 5GB per month.
 In this case Unit Price is $10, UOM is GB, and denominator is 5.
-When priced this way, consumption is rounded-up at the incremental of 5GB.
+When priced this way, consumption is rounded-up at increment of 5GB.
 For instance, 6GB costs $20, as opposed to $12 if the rate is defined quasi-equivalently as $2 per GB per month.

 Changing *Unit Price* or *Denominator* only affects future charge calculations.
 Deleting a rate entry is disallowed unless all consumption items associated with the rate are deleted.